-The Surrey team is co-leading the work in Work Package (WP) 5, surveying civil society organizations’ role in the process of international migration, seeking to understand how they shape policy, public narratives, and the practical implementation of the high concepts of the Global Compact on Refugees (video below).
-They also co-lead PROTECT’s dissemination and engagement work (WP9) in close collaboration with the University of Bergen and Ryerson University.
+The Surrey team is co-leading the work in Work Package (WP) 5, surveying civil society organizations’ role in the process of international migration, seeking to understand how they shape policy, public narratives, and the practical implementation of the high concepts of the Global Compact on Refugees.
+They also contribute to PROTECT’s dissemination and engagement work (WP9) in close collaboration with the University of Bergen, the Ryerson University and The Open University.

 Meet Alia Middleton

 Dr. Alia Middleton is a Senior Lecturer in Politics at the University of Surrey.
 She has expertise in political participation, including interest group professionalization and policy engagement in European politics.

 Middleton brings wide-ranging knowledge and application of quantitative research techniques – in particular questionnaire design, administration, and analysis – to PROTECT.
 Dr. Middleton will contribute to the work of Work Package 5.

 Photo: the University of Surrey

 Meet Theofanis Exadaktylos

 Dr. Theofanis Exadaktylos is a Senior Lecturer in European politics at the University of Surrey.
 He has been researching the Greek financial crisis and the aftermath of austerity politics on Greece for many years alongside studying the implementation of public policy reforms in the country.